 6. The Best Scholarship Applicants Are Gracious and Thankful

-When I was attending at UCA I got a few scholarship opportunities from their private scholarship selection.
+When I was attending UCA, I got a few scholarship opportunities from their private scholarship selection.
 Each time I got a scholarship, I also had to write a thank you note to my donor.

 Even if you aren’t like me, write a thank you note, those things go along way.
 One of my favorite places to get thank you cards is a place called Minted.